iambeanie/chaos-voting-server/ChaosModV/README.md

 # Chaos Mod V

+NOTE: This is a copy of the existing chaos mod V, changed slightly to accommodate the voting server.

 A replica of the chaos mods found on previous GTA games for GTA V.

 See the [GTA5-Mods mod page](https://www.gta5-mods.com/scripts/chaos-mod-v-beta) for more information and instructions on how to install it.